davebshow/gizmo/README.md

 >>> gc.run_until_complete(client(gc))
 ```

-**gizmo** handles its own event loop internally, but if you want to use a different event loop, just pass it to the constructor.

-Now it is up to you to explore to explore Gremlin and the different ways you can use asyncio and gizmo to interact with the Gremlin Server :D!
+Now it is up to you to explore to explore Gremlin and the different ways you can use asyncio and **gizmo** to interact with the Gremlin Server :D!

 ```python
 from functools import partial